PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 Whether it's managing your seed inventory, enhancing the calendar with reminders and planting tips, or exploring other exciting possibilities, we're committed to evolving Planter into the ultimate gardening companion.

-So stay tuned for future updates, and be sure to watch our conversation with Gardener Scott for a candid conversation about the app and what we're plannning **\[insert link to Gardener Scott's YouTube video]**.
+So stay tuned for future updates, and be sure to watch Gardener Scott's [video for a candid conversation](https://youtu.be/swuD8dGNgME) about the app and what we're planning.
 Happy gardening!